KevinWang676/KevinWang676.github.io/_pages/about.md

 Teaching Experience
 ======
-Tutor in Real Analysis (MATH 308): Spring 2023
+Tutor in Real Analysis (MATH 308): Spring 2023 \
-Tutor in Probability and Statistics (MATH 206):
+Tutor in Probability and Statistics (MATH 206): \
-Tutor in Probability and Statistics (MATH 205):
+Tutor in Probability and Statistics (MATH 205): \
-Tutor in Probability and Statistics (MATH 205):
+Tutor in Probability and Statistics (MATH 205): \
 Tutor in Intro Appl Statistical Methods Lecture (STATS 101):

 Service and leadership
 ======
+Vice President of DKU Soccer Association: Fall 2022 Director of Publicity of DKU Soccer Association: Spring 2022 DKU Football Athlete: From Fall 2020 to Fall 2022